GoogleChrome/developer.chrome.com/site/en/docs/multidevice/webview/pixelperfect/index.md

 Make use of CSS3 where you can for borders, drop shadows, border-radius, and so on instead of images.
 These features can scale easily.
-However, some combinations of CSS properties can be expensive to render, so you should always test the specific combinations you’re using.
+However, some combinations of CSS properties can be expensive to render, so you should always test the specific combinations you're using.
 (For some sample data on fast and slow CSS properties, see: [CSS Paint Times and Page Render Weight][6] on HTML5Rocks.)